WHAT TO EXPECT THROUGHOUT YOUR BORDER JOURNEY

 Volunteer at immigrant assistance center

-*Overnight at local hotel with breakfast, lunch, and dinner included.
+*Overnight lodging with breakfast, lunch, and dinner included.

 MEET YOUR GUIDE